-ARMS may be contacted at the address indicated above, or by email at email@example.com or by telephone on 8007 2222.
-ARMS’ Data Protection Officer who may be contacted at ARMS Ltd, Qormi Road, Luqa, firstname.lastname@example.org and +356 2245 2725.
+ARMS may be contacted at the address indicated above, or by email at firstname.lastname@example.org or by telephone on 8007 2222.
+ARMS’ Data Protection Officer may be contacted at ARMS, Qormi Road, Luqa, email@example.com and +356 2245 2725.

 Please read this Privacy Notice carefully to understand our practices with respect to your personal data.

 We may update this Privacy Notice at our sole discretion including as a result of a change in applicable law or processing activities.
-Any such changes will be communicated to you prior to the commencement of the relevant processing activity.
+Amendments as a result of changes in applicable law or processing activities changes will be communicated to you prior to the commencement of the relevant processing activity.